frankfeder/pyber-analysis/README.md

 2. **There is an uptick in all regions between the third and fourth week in February**

-My first thought was that somehow Valentine's Day rides had been counted in the fourth week of February, but not even the resample() oddity described above could have shifted the weeks that much.
+An easy first-glance opinion could be that somehow Valentine's Day rides has been counted in the fourth week of February, but not even the resample() oddity described above could have shifted the weeks that much.
 The only major holiday that falls within that fourth week (Feb 17-23) seems to be President's Day, which is not a holiday we might expect to be big revenue day for a ridesharing app - at least, not more than Valentine's Day.
-We'll include this "President's Day Spike" mystery in our report summary..
+We'll include this "President's Day Spike" mystery in our report summary.

 ## Summary
 The following recommendations are based on the results described above: